Paavo Väyrynen: Return to the Centre Party

 In February 2020, Väyrynen rejoined the Centre Party.
 He has announced his willingness to seek chairman's position, if his nomination gains enough support.

 In April 2022, he announced his intention to run for the Centre Party leadership once more, saying that he would run on a platform opposing Finnish accession to NATO.

+2024 presidential election

+In 2023, Paavo Väyrynen sought to run as an independent candidate in the 2024 Finnish presidential election.
+As required for non-party candidates, he needed to submit a minimum of 20,000 signed supporter cards to the Ministry of Justice by the official deadline in December 2023.
+Although Väyrynen's campaign collected a significant number of cards, he ultimately failed to reach the required threshold and was not confirmed as a candidate.

+Following the failed attempt, Väyrynen and his supporters alleged that some batches of completed supporter cards had gone missing in transit.
+At least one parcel was confirmed to have been mistakenly routed via Tallinn, Estonia, instead of directly within Finland.
+Väyrynen claimed this may have been due to deliberate interference, and his campaign filed a criminal report with the National Bureau of Investigation (KRP), suggesting the possibility of mail tampering or a hybrid operation aimed at preventing his candidacy.

+However, the case was forwarded to the Helsinki police, who determined that there was no evidence of criminal activity, and no investigation was initiated.
+Väyrynen maintained that the loss of the supporter cards undermined his campaign and questioned the integrity of the process.

 Outside politics

 Pohjantähti Folk High School and Pohjanranta

 As an MEP, Väyrynen organised Europe education for young people and adults.
 Later, these lectures formed a base for a folk high school Pohjantähti in Lapland.
 Väyrynen bought an old retirement home in Keminmaa with his wife and renovated it into a school.
 However, the Finnish Ministry of Education did not financially support the project of the ex-Minister of Education.

 In the same area, Väyrynen has also opened Pohjanranta farm, which hosts a youth home, a dance hall, a vineyard, a hostel and a church.